 1 tsp sesame oil

 1/2 tsp sesame seeds

 1. In a medium bowl, prepare the ginger marinade.
 Whisk together olive oil, soy sauce, rice vinegar, sesame oil, brown sugar, garlic, ginger, sesame seeds and green onions.

-2. In a gallon size Ziploc bag or large bowl, combine ginger marinade and salmon filets; marinate for at least 30 minutes to overnight, turning the bag occasionally.
+2. In a large bowl, combine ginger marinade and salmon filets; cover, and marinate for at least 30 minutes to overnight, stirring occasionally.

 3. To make the glaze, whisk together honey, soy sauce, sesame oil, Sriracha, ginger and sesame seeds in a small bowl; set aside

 4. Preheat oven to 400°F. Lightly coat a 9×13 baking dish with nonstick spray.

 5. Place salmon filets along with the marinade onto prepared baking dish and bake until the fish flakes easily with a fork, about 20 minutes.

 6. Brush honey sesame glaze on top of salmon, serve immediately.

 !Thanks for visiting our website.
 You're using a very old browser and it's preventing this website from displaying correctly.
 To view this website, please upgrade your browser.